 First of all, we are a registered tour operator in Poland.
 All holidays by Wild Poland are protected by the Mazovian Province and our AXA tour operator insurance.
 In the unlikely event of our insolvency, the Province executives guarantee to refund any money you have paid to us for any future booking.

 Secondly – you get 100% money back guarantee with Wild Poland.
 By booking, you will be asked to pay a small deposit to confirm your place.
 It allows us to book the hotels etc. in your name.
 In a rare case that we have to cancel the departure because of insufficient number of participants, you will be refunded the full deposit amount.
 Small differences in the refunded amount may occur because of varying exchange rates.

 Finally, we use Poland’s leading online payments gateway called PayU ›.
 Any critical credit card details are only entered at their secure pages and we have no access to, nor do we withhold any credit card details.

 100% Money Back Guarantee with Wild Poland

-By booking, you will be asked to pay a deposit to confirm your place.
+By booking, you will be asked to pay a small deposit to confirm your place.
 In a rare case that we have to cancel the departure because of insufficient number of participants, you will be refunded the full deposit amount.
-We charge in PLN, so if your card is held in EUR or GBP small differences in the refunded amount may occur because of exchange rates.